CollectiveDS/documentation/oauth.md

 #### Specify the access token as the value of the Authorization: Bearer HTTP request header.

-* This example is for a CDS Backend API request:
+* This example is for a Studio71 Backend API request:

 ```
 GET /me HTTP/1.1